 This is fundamentally an awareness problem.
 Not enough people know your business exists.
 You are essentially invisible to them.
 And if they don’t even know you exist, they certainly won’t buy anything from you.

-How to fix it: Prioritize marketing initiatives that increase traffic.
-You need numbers: more website visitors, more visitors to your social profiles, and more exposure to your web and social content.
+How to fix it: Prioritize marketing initiatives that increase visibility and increase traffic.
+Forget the conversions for now; you need numbers: more website visitors, more visitors to your social profiles, and more exposure to your content in general.

 The reason is obvious: if you want more sales tomorrow, you need more potential customers to include your business in their decisionmaking process today.